Curriculum Leader: Mr W. Wardell

 In Year 11, we focus on advanced strategy and game play, which allows students to excel in their chosen sports with the aim of achieving top marks in the NEA element of the GCSE.
 They also complete an analysis of their own performance based on theoretical knowledge they have developed through KS3 and Year 10.

 Throughout Year 10 and Year 11, students have 5 theory lessons a fortnight in which the study the AQA Physical Education specification.
-This builds on knowledge from KS3 as students are introduced to numerous elements of the content during health and fitness lessons in years 7, 8 and 9.
+This builds on knowledge from KS3 as students are introduced to numerous elements of the content during lessons in years 7, 8 and 9.

 Topics covered in Y10: